 How to Make Microwave Caramels

-- Melt the butter in a large microwave-safe bowl.
+- Melt butter in a large microwave-safe bowl.
 Then you’ll add the sugar, corn syrup and sweetened condensed milk and stir until smooth.

 - Allow to set and then slice and wrap in wax paper.
+Place in fridge to set faster if needed.

 Helpful Tips